Welcome to The Ladybird Class Page.

 Details about forthcoming events in our class.

-Our class webpage is usually updated every Friday and is the place to check out the children's learning and important dates.
+Our class webpage is usually updated each half term and is the place to check out the children's learning and important dates.

 You can help your achieve their best by: